Iopi/orange-EEG/README.md

 ## Instalation

+### Install Orange3
 Firstly install Orange3 version 3.23.1.
 The process can be found here - [Orange3 Download](https://orange.biolab.si/download/#windows).

+### Install Orange3-Eeg add-on
 After successfully installing Orange3, you can install the Orange3-Eeg add-on package.

+1. Download this projec from git and extract where you want it to be.

+2. Go to main folder of project

+    cd orange3-eeg

-To install the add-on, run
+3. To install the add-on
+    * run

         pip install .

-To install the add-on, but keep the code in development directory, run
+    * or if you want keep the code in development directory run

         pip install -e .

 this will make it so that Orange recognizes the package, and when changes are made to the source code it will recognize them too.

-## Usage
-After the installation, Orange should now be tracking the package, simply run
+4. After the installation, Orange should now be tracking the package, simply run

     python -m Orange.canvas